GDQuest/krita-tileset-templates/README.md

 # Tilemap template for Krita Tiled and Photoshop

 Produce your game's levels faster with this top-down tilemap template!
 It comes with the PSD, TMX and TSX files.
+The map files require [Tiled 1.0](http://www.mapeditor.org/2017/05/24/tiled-1-0-0-released.html)!

 [Imgur](http://i.imgur.com/FJaAxSL.png)